GreenfishK/starvers/README.md

 ## Query actual or historical data
-To query actual data we just need to pass the query as a string to the query function.
+To query actual data we just need to pass the query as a string ...

 ```
 query = """